boromir674/cookiecutter-python-package/docs/usage/use_cases.rst

 New Python Package Use Cases
 ============================

-Ready to enjoy some of your newly generated Python Pacakge Project **features** available out-of-the-box!?
+Ready to enjoy some of your newly generated Python Package Project **features** available out-of-the-box!?

 For instance: